-Question: I’ve went down the “repotting house plants” path before.
-It should be simple but whenever repotting a plant they never seem to do well afterwards.
+Question: I’ve gone down the “repotting house plants” path before.
+It should be simple, but whenever repotting a plant, they never seem to do well afterward.

 It sounds like you’ve experienced that!